zkotti/cosmos-tour/guide.md

 **Description**

-With all the recent attention paid to the Red Planet, it’s nice to see a new book detailing all the excursions mankind has made to our ruddy-colored neighbor.
-Check out this insider account of NASA’s most important missions to Mars, injected with full-color photographs, and satellite imagery chronicling our voyage of discovery and search for evidence of organic life on the planet.
+With all of the recent focus on Mars, it's exciting to see a new book cataloging all of humanity's visits to our ruddy-colored neighbor.
+Check out this insider perspective of NASA's most critical missions to Mars, along with full-color photos and satellite imagery, highlighting our journey of discovery and quest for organic life on the Red Planet.

-Author Dr. Larry Crumpler is one of the long-term planning leads for the Mars Exploration Rover Project, where he assisted in the daily communications between NASA and the rovers crawling around the planet to collect scientific data.
-In this informative planetary biography, Dr. Crumpler recounts the history of the Red Planet, from ancient times to pioneering discoveries being revealed by modern technology, including some of the first images from the Perseverance rover.
+Dr. Larry Crumpler, the author, was one of the long-term planning leads for NASA's Mars Exploration Rover Project, where he helped with daily interactions between NASA and the rovers crawling over the planet collecting scientific data.
+Dr. Crumpler chronicles the history of Mars in this interesting planetary biography, from ancient times to groundbreaking discoveries made possible by modern technology, including some of the first images from the Perseverance rover.

 Source [Best space and astronomy books](https://www.space.com/32982-best-astronomy-books.html)